The ovarian hormones estradiol and progesterone are highly beneficial for general health, and the only way to make them is with regular ovulation.

 Hormonal birth control

 Hormonal birth control stops ovulation, which is, of course, its purpose.
-By doing so, it switches off ovarian hormones and replaces them with contraceptive drugs like ethinylestradiol and levonorgestrel, which do not have the same benefit.
+By doing so, it switches off ovarian hormones and replaces them with contraceptive drugs like ethinylestradiol and levonorgestrel, which do not have the same benefits.

 💡Tip: There’s no progesterone in any type of birth control.

-The physiological difference between real hormones and the contraceptive drugs of birth control affects every system in the body.
+The difference between real hormones and the contraceptive drugs of birth control affects every system in the body.
 For example, women who take contraceptive drugs have altered brain structure and a greater risk of depression and autoimmune disease compared to women who cycle naturally.

 Undereating and undereating carbs